top of page

 NEW AMERICANS IN OUR COMMUNITY

-In this interactive workshop, participants will get a glimpse inside the refugee experience and will build skills for working with new Americans.
+In this interactive workshop, participants get a glimpse inside the refugee/immigrant experience and build skills for working with new Americans.
 What is it like to be forced to leave your homeland?
 How does it feel to ask for services in a strange language, in a strange land?
 How do trauma and cultural norms affect our interactions?
 And how do we, as community members and organizations, help build bridges with immigrants?

 Note: We customize the content to the needs and strengths of your organization.